btnguyenPersonal/edit/tasks.md

 ## TODO
+- do deep dive of history and grep, and search for performance
+    - move them to their own file and test them individually w/o the ncurses crap mucking everything up
+    - prob will when something at work goes super slow so I can't just skate by with what i have

+- change render to not use mvprintw directly, just make a 2d array of structs w/ char & color then mvprintw through everything after

+- make tabs look nicer (4 spaces w/ some indication)

+- have viW for allowing everything except spaces

+- speed up `make`

+- figure out how to make build errors propogate in background

+## BACKLOG
 - improve queries abstraction
     - change all the query stuff to use inputName
     - make selection a part of the queries individually